Is India's COVID vaccine giveaway risky diplomacy? | DW | 16.02.2021

 According to the Foreign Ministry, India dispatched more than 15.6 million doses to 17 countries in the first two weeks.

-However, the Indian government's global vaccine initiative has received a mixed response back home.
+The Indian government's global vaccine initiative has received a mixed response at home.

 India has approved two coronavirus shots so far: one developed by Oxford University and AstraZeneca, and another produced by Indian firm Bharat Biotech.